- About Us

 Practical positivity is essential.
 Being an entrepreneur, business owner or now unemployed isn’t easy.
 A positive approach and an open mind won’t solve everything, but it will help.
 See more on Practical Positivity.

-You can claim expenses for working from home.
-Helpful if you are quiet and if reducing tax is your first priority however the numbers won’t move the dial.
+Most of us in WA are back in the workplace.
+You can claim individual expenses for working from home.
+This is helpful if you are experiencing a quiet period and reducing tax is your first priority however the numbers won’t move the dial.
 The simplest method is to claim at the ATO allowed rate of $0.52 per hour.